The Quantified Cognition Lab

 Project funded by Army Research Institute

-The QuantCog Lab has been awarded $125,000 from the Army Research Institute for an exciting project, Computationally Decoding Gaze-based Information Sampling to Support Adaptation in Dynamic Learning Environments!
+The QuantCog Lab has been granted $125,000 from the Army Research Institute to fund an exciting project, Computationally Decoding Gaze-based Information Sampling to Support Adaptation in Dynamic Learning Environments!

 July 31, 2025